Physical Symptoms of narcissistic abuse-What You Need To Know

 Survivors of narcissistic abuse often exhibit certain behaviors and traits as a result of the trauma they’ve endured.
 Understanding these behaviors can help provide insight into the long-lasting impact of narcissistic abuse and the challenges survivors face in their healing journey.

-• Hypervigilance and Anxiety: Due to the constant emotional turmoil and unpredictability of the abuse, survivors may remain in a state of heightened alertness, even after leaving the abusive relationship.
+This anxiety may continue even after leaving the abusive relationship.
 They may experience anxiety, panic attacks, or a persistent feeling of being “on edge.”

-• Codependency and Fear of Abandonment: Narcissistic abuse often fosters co-dependency, where the victim becomes emotionally reliant on the abuser for validation and approval.
 Survivors may have a deep-seated fear of abandonment, making it challenging for them to establish healthy boundaries in future relationships.

 • Emotional Dysregulation and Mood Swings: The trauma of narcissistic abuse can disrupt a survivor’s ability to regulate their emotions effectively.
 They may experience mood swings, emotional outbursts, or periods of emotional numbness or detachment.